 I use this page as my home page, so here you will find the links I use most often.

 The family arms and crest has been passed down in our family and now hangs on the wall in my mother's home.
-It is unlikely to be the coat of arms for you if your surname is Ives, although we do have some cousins who might have very similar family crests.
-The basic design of a chevron sable on a field argent with three moors’ heads couped and proper goes back in the Ives family to at least a generation earlier than Robert Ives, junior (1687-1759), and may actually go back much earlier, so it’s possible that we do have some very distant cousins whose crests and coat-of-arms would be similar to the one we carry.
+It is unlikely to be the coat of arms for you if your surname is Ives, although your arms may be very similar.
+We have some cousins who might have very similar family arms.
+The basic design of a chevron sable on a field argent with three moors’ heads couped and proper goes back in the Ives family to at least a few generations earlier than Robert Ives, junior (1687-1759), and may actually go back much earlier, so it’s possible that we do have some very distant cousins whose crests and coat-of-arms would be similar to the one we carry.
+The basic design is mentioned in John Guillim’s Displaye of Heraldrie (1597), and is attributed to the Ives of Bradwell, Norfolk in Burke’s General Armory.
 The arms of Baron Wenlock (“Argent a chevron beta. three blackamoors’ heads erased proper”), extinct in 1471, were quite similar to ours: the difference being that the heads are erased (jagged where the neck ends) rather than couped (straight line at the base of the neck).
 The Jeremiah Ives who lived from 1692-1741 used a similar coat of arms as well, and we think he was a younger brother of our ancestor Robert Ives, junior (1687-1759).
 The use of maures (the heads of dark-complexioned Africans) in European heraldry goes back quite far (to the 11th century).
 The coat of arms of Sardinia, for example, uses four, one in each of four quadrants. the use of maures has nothing to do with slave trading.
 In fact, in the case of the Ives family, we know that our ancestors politically supported William Wilberforce.
-The family motto of “do not trust appearances” is rendered in latin at Ne Crede Colori, and the use of African heads may be a heraldic pun (men of color on the coat of arms and crest).
+The family motto of “do not trust appearances” is rendered in Latin: Ne Crede Colori, and the use of African heads may be a heraldic pun (men of color on the coat of arms and crest).

 Here is my full Ives lineage: